 - A fun experiment that teaches chemistry

-- Great for ages 3+ (with adult supervisions)
+- Great for ages 3+ (with adult supervision)

-Making slime is always fun for halloween.
-You can see how to easy make slime in the classroom or at home in our article, Super EASY Slime Recipe With Just 2 Ingredients!
+Making slime is always fun for Halloween.
+You can see how to easily make slime in the classroom or at home in our article, Super EASY Slime Recipe With Just 2 Ingredients!

 Make a Spider Web